barbierluke/personal_finance/README.md

 TODO Video on usage

 ## Object Hierarchy
-See the Wiki page *Object Hierarchy*
+See the Wiki page *Income & Expense Hierarchy*

 ## Income / Expense Data Structure
+See the Wiki page *Income & Expense Data Structure*

 ## ToDo's in Order
 - Make Block Diagram of Data Expense and Income Data Structure